 Pursuant to the JHU License Agreement, JHU was paid an initial license fee and, thereafter, Capricor is required to pay minimum annual royalties on the anniversary dates of the JHU License Agreement.
 The minimum annual royalties are creditable against a low singledigit running royalty on net sales of products and net service revenues, which Capricor is also required to pay under the JHU License Agreement, which running royalty may be subject to further reduction in the event that Capricor is required to pay royalties on any patent rights to third parties in order to make or sell a licensed product.
 In addition, Capricor is required to pay a low double-digit percentage of the consideration received by it from sublicenses granted and is required to pay JHU certain defined development milestone payments upon the successful completion of certain phases of its clinical studies and upon receiving approval from the FDA.
 The maximum aggregate amount of milestone payments payable under the JHU License Agreement, as amended, is \$1,850,000.
 In March 2022, Capricor paid the \$250,000 development milestone related to the Phase 2 study pursuant to the terms of the JHU License Agreement.
-The next milestone is triggered upon successful completion of a full Phase 3 study for which a payment of \$500,000 will be due.
+Capricor's next milestone payments will be triggered, if at all, upon a successful completion of a full Phase 3 study, for which a payment of \$500,000 will be due, and upon receipt of a full FDA market approval, for which a payment of \$1,000,000 will be due.